maciejpirog/cpp-effects/README.md

 std::list<Res> Scheduler::queue;
 ```

-Now, we can test the library by starting a few threads:
+And that's all it takes!
+We can now test our library by starting a few threads:

 ```cpp
 void worker(int k)